Workflow Executor Agent

 Overview

 GenAI Workflow Executor Example showcases the capability to handle data/AI workflow operations via LangChain agents to execute custom-defined workflow-based tools.
-These workflow tools can be interfaced from any 3rd-party tools in the market (no-code/low-code/IDE) such as Alteryx, RapidMiner, Power BI, Intel Data Insight Automation which allows users to create complex data/AI workflow operations for different use-cases.
+These workflow tools can be interfaced from any 3rd-party tools in the market (no-code/low-code/IDE) such as Alteryx, RapidMiner, Power BI, and Intel Data Insight Automation, which allows users to create complex data/AI workflow operations for different use-cases.

 Definitions

-• SDK Class - Performs requests to interface with a 3rd-party API to perform workflow operations on the servable workflow.
+• SDK Class: Performs requests to interface with a 3rd-party API to perform workflow operations on the servable workflow.
 Found in tools/sdk.py.

-• workflow ID - A unique ID for the servable workflow.
+• Workflow ID: A unique ID for the servable workflow.

-Workflow Executor
+Workflow Executor Strategy

-First the LLM extracts the relevant information from the user query based on the schema of the tool in tools/tools.yaml.
+First, the LLM extracts the relevant information from the user query based on the schema of the tool in tools/tools.yaml.
 Then the agent sends this AgentState to the Workflow Executor tool.

 2. Periodically checks the workflow status for completion or failure.
-This may be through a database which stores the current status of the workflow
+This may be through a database which stores the current status of the workflow.

 3. Retrieves the output data from the workflow through a storage service.